-Students who have been granted a deferred examination may be required to complete an Exam Accommodation Agreement form (see Appendices XI & XII, pg. xix-xx).
+Students who have been granted a deferred examination may be required to complete an Exam Accommodation Agreement form (see Part I, Appendices XI & XII, pg. xx-xxi).

-Examinations that are missed for reasons not deemed by the Senior Associate Dean to be legitimate will be considered to have been failed.
+Examinations that are missed for reasons not deemed by the Associate Dean, Academic (or designate) to be legitimate will be considered to have been failed.